denten-books/plain-text/main.md

-burning armchair, the symbol of "experimental philosophy" movement proposed by Joshua Knobe and Shaun Nichols, who write that "many of the deepest questions of philosophy can only be properly addressed by immersion oneself in the messy, contingent, highly variable truths about how human being really are [@knobe-nichols, p3]."
+burning armchair, the symbol of "experimental philosophy" movement proposed by Joshua Knobe and Shaun Nichols, who write that "many of the deepest questions of philosophy can only be properly addressed by immersion oneself in the messy, contingent, highly variable truths about how human being really are" [@knobe-nichols, 3].
 In the field of media and literary studies, it is almost impossible to avoid the influence of "archeology of knowledge," as advanced in its many permutations by Michel Foucault and his followers.
 Yet, such archeologies deal with "artifacts" and "excavations" only as metaphors for what